mishael-o/Dapper.SimpleSqlBuilder/docs/CONTRIBUTING.md

 ## Project Prerequisites

-- Visual Studio 2022 is the recommended IDE, however any modern .Net IDE can also be used.
+- Visual Studio 2022 is preferred, however any modern .Net IDE can also be used.
 - Docker is required if you would like to run the integration tests locally.

 ## Change Guidelines